Police Academy 2: Their First Assignment: Critical response

 The film received negative reviews.
 On Rotten Tomatoes, the film has an approval rating of 28% based on 18 reviews.
 On Metacritic, the film has a score of 39 out of 100 based on reviews from 8 critics, indicating "Generally unfavorable reviews".

 Variety wrote: "Follow-up features much of the original's cast but none of its key behind-the-scenes creative talent, save producer Paul Maslansky.
 Only actor to get any mileage out of this one is series newcomer Art Metrano, as an ambitious lieutenant bent upon taking over the department."
 Variety had little praise for the film, except "Metrano somehow manages to shine in these murkiest of circumstances, and Michael Winslow has a couple of good moments".
 Film critic Leonard Maltin gave the movie a BOMB rating (the first of 5 for the series), saying, "There are Dragnet episodes that are funnier than this movie."
-Siskel & Ebert included it on a 1985 episode of their TV show that focused entirely on terrible sequels, though Gene noted it had two more laughs in it than the 1984 first film did (thereby meaning the sequel had exactly two laughs).
+Siskel & Ebert included it on a 1985 episode of their TV show At the Movies that focused entirely on terrible sequels, though Gene Siskel noted it had two more laughs in it than the 1984 first film did (thereby meaning the sequel had exactly two laughs).